High School! Kimengumi

 High School!
 Kimengumi (ハイスクール!奇面組, Hai Sukūru!
 Kimengumi) is a Japanese manga series written and illustrated by Motoei Shinzawa.
-A first series Third Year Funny-face Club was serialized in Shueisha's Weekly Shōnen Jump from October 1980 to April 1982.
+The first series, Third Year Funny-face Club, was serialized in Shueisha's Weekly Shōnen Jump from October 1980 to April 1982.
 High School!
 Kimengumi was serialized in the same magazine from April 1982 to July 1987.
-An anime television series aired from October 1985 to September 1987 and an animated film premiered in July 1986.
+An anime television series aired from October 1985 to September 1987, and an animated film premiered in July 1986.
 A sequel manga, titled Flash!
 Funny-face Club, was published in Square Enix's Monthly Shōnen Gangan from 2001 to 2005.
-A second anime television series adaptation produced by Seven is set to premiere in January 2026.
+A second anime television series adaptation produced by Seven aired from January to March 2026.